 This is one type of Baby Bok Choy or also known as "China Nai Bai(乃白菜)" that comes with curl and dark green leaves compared to the other type with lime green leaves.
 I usually bought this type "mini" veggie instead of the full-grown size to use for stir-fry as they are more tasty and crunch.
 And what you need to do is just trim the leaves/stalks, rinse it with water to get rid of the dirt/soil in between before cooking.

-1 Packet of Baby Bok Choy Nai Bai Cai(乃白菜)
+Baby Bok Choy Nai Bai Cai(乃白菜)

 2 Slices of Ginger